iam-veeramalla/terraform-zero-to-hero/README.md

 Elevate your configurations with conditional expressions, adding logic to your code.
 We'll introduce you to Terraform's built-in functions for tasks like string manipulation and calculations.

-#### Local Values and Data Sources

-Simplify complex expressions using local values.
-Dive into data sources and learn how to fetch data from existing resources or external systems, enhancing your configurations' flexibility.

 #### Debugging and Formatting Terraform Files

-Master the art of debugging Terraform configurations.
-We'll cover techniques using the terraform console command and delve into resource attribute examination.
-Plus, learn why proper formatting with terraform fmt is crucial.
+Master the art of debugging Terraform configurations.Plus, learn why proper formatting with terraform fmt is crucial.

 ## Day 3: Building Reusable Infrastructure with Modules

 #### Creating Modular Infrastructure with Terraform Modules

 Unlock the potential of reusability with Terraform modules.
 Understand how modules enable you to create shareable and organized infrastructure components.

+#### Local Values and Data Sources

+Simplify complex expressions using local values.
+Dive into data sources and learn how to fetch data from existing resources or external systems, enhancing your configurations' flexibility.

 #### Using Variables and Inputs with Modules